Q: How are first-year students assigned roommates?

 Q: What happens if a roommate does not like their assigned roommate?

 A: Except in cases where there is an unusually severe problem between roommates, first-year students are encouraged not to change roommates during the first semester.
 Most early roommate problems are simply the result of adjusting to a new situation.
-However, if a change is necessary, resident students are able to make arrangements with the assistant director during the "Open Room Exchange" which takes place during the second full week of the semester.
+However, if a change is necessary, resident students are able to make arrangements with the assistant director during the "Open Room Change" period which takes place during the third full week of the semester.

 Q: Can I receive a single room as a freshman resident?